Theater and Stage Presentations

 Public programs are delivered by an educator, actor, or STEM professional and may incorporate stage presentations, scripted science theater performances, demonstrations, interactive games.
 These programs typically last up to 20 minutes and are held in a dedicated auditorium or seating area for small or large audiences.

-In this stage presentation, learners are introduced to an interdisciplinary research project making advances in biological imaging.
+In this stage presentation, learners are introduced to nanoscale science with humor and puppetry.

 Attack of the Nanoscientist

 In this theater presentation, learners meet a supervillain from the future attempts to conquer the audience using...nanoscience?

 In this stage presentation, learners experience an introduction to nanotechnology through three basic questions.